 The difference between SOOW and SJOOW power cords is quite simple, but in order to fully comprehend the major benefits that each offers you have to first understand their applications.
 Power cords or power cables are one of the main components of electrical systems.
 The first end connects into a power source while the following end is placed into an electrical device.
 The SJOOW and SOOW are designated as power cables because of how they can safely transfer power from one source to another.

 SJO having similar lettering in its name means the characteristics are going to be almost the same.
-The only major difference for this cable would be the “J” or “Junior Service”.
-Junior Service as explained below is rated for hard service and 300 volts.
-The insulation thickness is the main difference, with the extra hard service “SO” cables requiring thicker insulation to accommodate for higher voltage rating, while the SJO requires thinner insulation with its lower voltage rating.
+The only significant difference for this cable would be the "J" or "Junior Service."
+Junior Service as explained below is rated for hard service or 300 volts.
+The insulation thickness is the main difference, with the extra hard service "SO" cables requiring thicker insulation to accommodate for higher voltage ratings, while the SJO constructions require thinner insulation with their lower voltage rating.

 What to Keep In Mind